erikeldridge/app-quality-cookbook/source.md

 ## Issue tracking

 Issue tracking tools provide a structured way to collect feedback.
+In general, an "issue" is a bug you'd like to see fixed or a feature you'd like to see added.

 The nature of the product will determine the appropriate tools to use.
 Since we're focused on software development in this book, we'll use Github's issue tracking to explore the concept.

+For example, here's an [issue](https://github.com/Netflix/feign/issues/32) requesting better documentation.

 ### Creating issues

-Identify an issue or enhancement (it can just be a comment) in your group's projects.
-Did the project build?
-Was it correct?
-Was it easy to figure out?
-Could you understand the code?
-If the code you’re reviewing doesn’t run, or produces an incorrect result, this is a great opportunity to get it running.

-Create an issue, as described in [Github's issue tracker documentation](https://guides.github.com/features/issues/)
+For each of your group's projects create an issue, as described in [Github's issue tracker documentation](https://guides.github.com/features/issues/).
+The "feature" you request can be simple, like "Add text to this file".

-Structure your issue report to include:
+To get experience creating informative issue reports, include the following details:
   * A quick summary
   * What you were trying to do when you noticed the issue
   * Steps to reproduce the issue